mariogj/lanyon/getting.md

 ## Schema

 MSS has a Client-Server architecture.
 All comunications between your application and the simulator are done via a TCP connection.
-Thanks to this desing, there are no requirements of platform or programming language.
-It also allows to run it in a distributed architecture, making possible to use it by several users at the same time.
+Thanks to this desing, there are no requirements of platform or programming language and it allows to run it in a distributed architecture, making possible to use it by several users at the same time.
+We also provide a high-level API Client Library written in C++ so you can easy and quickly adapt your code without understanding the comunnication protocol.

 ![_config.yml]({{ site.baseurl }}/images/mss1.PNG)
 ## What technology is used